a-memme/kickstarter_analysis/README.md

 <img width="440" alt="filtering_outcomes" src="https://user-images.githubusercontent.com/79600550/109406972-5295f700-794b-11eb-9909-299ff5f158f4.png">

-From here, the sorted data was visualized using a line graph with markers (see Resources folder).
+From here, the sorted data was visualized using a line graph with markers (see Resources folder - theatre_outcomes_vs_launch).

 ### Analysis of Outcomes Based on Goals
 In performing analysis on outcomes based on financial goals, a number of steps were taken to isolate for the data of interest.
 A new table was created, depicting the financial goals of theatre campaigns into twelve categorizations (see picture below).
 Columns for the new table were created based on the outcome categorizatons of interest (foregoing live as in the previous analysis), with the inclusion of total projects and percentages for each outcome categorization.